 And sure, we could order 3 or 4 drinks and fill up on free tapas – just like we saw plenty of university students do.
 But, moderation…..

-We decided that when eating tapas in Spain, we much preferred paying for our better-quality more-diverse tapas in Seville.
+We decided that we much preferred paying for our better-quality more-diverse tapas in Seville than eating our free tapas in Granada.
 Especially since we spent less overall on each meal there.